DanGeffroy/HS-Stats/README.md

 ##TODO
 - :white_check_mark: card finder with autocomplete
 - add filter option to the card finder
-- stats for all cards
+- :white_check_mark: stats for all cards
 - stats for some cards with criteria
 - Better UI
+- Work on colors

 Made with :heart: by Dan